sofiadeharo/Hackathon--Los--Pythones/README.md

 | 70-89 | 🟡 Good - Acceptable for scheduling |
 | 50-69 | 🟠 Fair - Consider alternatives if possible |
 | < 50 | 🔴 Poor - Avoid unless urgent |
 ---

-## 🤝 Contributing

-Contributions are welcome!
-Please feel free to submit a Pull Request.

-1. Fork the repository
-2. Create your feature branch (`git checkout -b feature/AmazingFeature`)
-3. Commit your changes (`git commit -m 'Add some AmazingFeature'`)
-4. Push to the branch (`git push origin feature/AmazingFeature`)
-5. Open a Pull Request

----

-## 📝 License

-This project is licensed under the MIT License - see the LICENSE file for details.

----

 ## 👥 Team: Los Pythones